 The aforementioned paragraph highlights the indisputable requirement of certain skills in order to become a successful freelance statistician, and these skills have been enumerated below:

 - Communication skills: A statistician is comfortable with the complicated, but not everyone is.
 It is, therefore, incumbent upon a statistician to be able to communicate his results in a manner which is easily understandable by the public.
 This is especially important when you working under the aegis of any authority, and it becomes extremely important for you to explain to them the nitty-gritty of the study.
 Not everyone thinks numbers are exciting enough!

 - A wide vision: This is basically the ability to size up and diagnose problems by appreciating the broader implications and context.
 Statisticians must be able to vivisect the data at hand, study a wider aspect of the same and reach definite conclusions regarding their relevance.
-This skill highly helps in cases where the data or problem at hand is not adequately articulated or defined.
+This skill highly helps in cases where the data or problem faced by freelancers at hand is not adequately articulated or defined.
 It is the tendency to study the obscure but important elements of the data and highlight the implications they pose which every statistician must exihibit.

 - Flexibility: The world of statistics witnesses the interplay of a wide array of fields, and therefore, a statistician cannot afford to restrict himself to a statistical study in a particular field.
 Even when you are tasked to conduct a statistical study of a certain crime, you will have to contemporaneously conduct the study of economic and social fields.
 Thus, flexibility is a skill much wanted in the freelance community.